Metaswitch/clearwater-readthedocs/docs/Configuring_the_native_Android_SIP_client.md

 These instructions detail how to enable the stock Android SIP client.
-The instructions vary depending on your handset and Andoird model, in particular the Nexus 6 running 5.1.1 has different menus to the other known [supported devices](Configuring_the_native_Android_SIP_client.md#known_supported_devices) listed below.
+The instructions vary depending on your handset and Android model, in particular the Nexus 6 running 5.1.1 has different menus to the other known [supported devices](Configuring_the_native_Android_SIP_client.md#known-supported-devices) listed.
 If you get them working on another device, please add to the list.
 Equally, if they do not work, please add your device to the unsupported list.